jofas/blog/content/001-cargo-publish-action.md

 This would match a tag consisting solely of a SemVer version number, like `1.2.3`.

-Now that we have our trigger we have to tell GitHub what to do.
+Now that we have our trigger, we have to tell GitHub what to do.
-There are pretty much only two steps necessary to publish our crate, (I) make the source code available in our workflow runner and (II) tell Cargo to publish it.
+There are basically only two steps necessary to publish our crate, (I) make the source code available in our workflow runner and (II) tell Cargo to publish it.
 But first we have to tell GitHub what kind of machine and container we'd like our workflow to run in.
-We'll use a fairly common setup for that, namely the latest Ubuntu LTS version as basis and on top of that the latest release of the [Rust](https://hub.docker.com/_/rust) container that makes the necessary tools to publish our crate available to us:
+We'll use a fairly common setup&mdash;in Rust world&mdash;for that, namely the latest Ubuntu LTS version as basis and on top of that the latest release of the [Rust](https://hub.docker.com/_/rust) container that makes the necessary tools to publish our crate available to us: